 Diamonds with fewer inclusions are also less rare than those with more inclusions.
 Diamonds with absolutely no inclusions are exceptionally rare.

-Multiple metal prongs hold the stone in place is a prong setting.
+Multiple metal prongs hold the stone in place in a prong setting.
 The prongs sit above the main portion of the ring and are bent over the top of the stone to secure it.
 The shape and height of the stone determine the number of prongs used.

 A stone is held in place by a bezel setting that uses a thin band of metal and surrounds the stone at its girdle, or middle.
-Depending on the style and desired
+Depending on the style and desired look of the stone, the bezel setting may completely or partially surround the stone.
+The middle and bottom (pavilion) portions of the stone are then protected by the setting.

 Several stones are bunched together when mounted to create a cluster effect.
 It is common for this setting to have one large stone in the middle surrounded by several smaller ones.